This is Chapter Five

 He asserts that the term "analytic" is inappropriate:

-Now to link cubism to such a proviso (as indeed we must _ if cubism is to be an artistic style and not merely glorified orthographic projection) is to make nonsense of the claim to be representing the most essential or objective features of the subject matter.
+Now to link cubism to such a proviso (as indeed we must _ if cubism is to be an artistic style and not merely glorified orthographic projection) is to make nonsense of the claim to be representing the most essential or objective features of the subject

-What the artist would in fact be doing, is not so much an 'analysis' in terms of objective primary qualities (with the impersonal methodology that that implies) but rather a highly creative transformation of the subject matter into particular formal and volumetric features, that enables him or her to create a new entity whose structure is an equal function of both the particular subject matter, and the artist's individual handling of the medium.
+'analysis' in terms of objective primary qualities (with the impersonal methodology that that implies) but rather a highly creative transformation of the subject matter into particular formal and volumetric features, that enables him or her to create a new entity whose structure is an equal function of both the particular subject matter, and the artist's individual handling of the medium.
 Of course, all representational painting does this to some degree, but cubism takes the process to such an extreme as to almost collapse the divisions between artist, medium, and subject matter (a point that I will elaborate fur-ther, as we proceed).

 This is why it is so misleading to use the term 'analytic at all in relation to cubism.
 It fosters the myth that the artist is engaged in impersonal quasi-philosophical investigation rather than a search for authentic artistic expression.
-Picasso made his opinion on this issue clear
+Picasso made his opinion on this issue clear:

 The goal I proposed to myself in making Cubism?
 To paint and nothing more.
 And to plant seeking a new expression, divested of useless realism, with a method linked only to my thought - without enslaving myself or associating myself with objective reality.

-To underline all this, it is worth looking at a cubist work of 1909 - Picasso's Bread and Fruit Dish on a Table ( Kunstmuseum Basel) where a decorative sense of colour still prevails, and where the subject matter is interpreted in terms of geometrical and volumetric properties suggested by its original structure.
+1909 - Picasso's Bread and Fruit Dish on a Table ( Kunstmuseum Basel) where a decorative sense of colour still prevails, and where the subject matter is interpreted in terms of geometrical and volumetric properties suggested by its original structure.
 Here the various objects in the still life are tilted towards the viewer, and tonal values are simplified - especially in the folds of the curtains.
 However, it would be wholly misleading to describe these stylistic emphases as an 'analysis' of the object.
 In phenomenological terms, they are better described as visual transformations of it - a strategy that adapts the represented space and objects to the distinctive character of the two-dimensional picture plane.

 I am fascinated by Crowther’s lengthy objection to using "analytic" to modify "cubism".